 Before taking a home equity loan, you must review all available options.
 Although it is an excellent source of cash, it also has some disadvantages.

-A mortgage is a one-time loan where the entire amount is paid in one lump sum.
+A mortgage is a one-time loan with the entire amount paid in one lump sum.

 You can then be required to repay the loan over a period on a fixed schedule.
 The repayment you make for the loan is made up of your principal and your interest payments.
-The principal payment goes to pay down the borrowed loan, and the interest payment goes to pay the loan cost.
+The principal payment pays down the borrowed loan, and the interest payment pays the loan cost.
 In addition, with a mortgage, If you need more funds after the first lump sum payment, you must reapply for another loan.

 Home equity is the difference between what you owe on your mortgage and what your home is worth.